-The Revealed Expertise Algorithm: Leveraging Advice-taking to Identify Experts and Improve Wisdom of Crowds
+The Revealed Confidence Algorithm: Leveraging Advice-taking to Identify Experts and Improve Wisdom of Crowds

 Date Written: November 29, 2020

-Keywords: Judgment Aggregation, Wisdom of Crowds, Uncertainty, Belief-update
+Keywords: Judgment Aggregation, Wisdom of Crowds, Subjective uncertainty, Advice-taking, Belief-updating

 JEL Classification: D79, D89